michaelshea88/DSI-DC-1/week-01/1.3-lesson/readme.md

 ```
 </details>

 You can also make a variable refer to a string.
-In Jupyter notebook type:
+In Python notebook type:
 ```bash
 x= "Luke, I am your father"
 ```